djfhe/x4_http/README.md

 ## This library is still work in progress

 This is a simple http/https client library for the Game X4 Foundation utilizing luasocket and luasec.
-Since these libraries are synchronous, this library provides a non-blocking polling based interface to make simple http requests.
+Since these libraries are synchronous, this library provides a non-blocking callback based interface to make simple http requests.
+Open requests will be polled every 50ms checking for new content and callback gets called as soon as the request finishes.

 ## Example usage:
 Sending a Get request: